TanyaCST/CSC120-Final-Project/cheatsheet.md

 Brain.java contains 3 surgeries.
 Users can choose to start the game with one of the game by pressing:

-1- hemorrage/n
+1- hemorrage

-2- hematoma/n
+2- hematoma

-3- brain tumor/n
+3- brain tumor

 If user wants to leave, press 4 at the beginning.
 After 1/2 rounds of game, type in *no*.

 3 surgeries share the same design: